mercedes-benz/score/docs/features/ai-platform/index.rst

 Backwards Compatibility
 =======================

-Backwards compatibility to current systems is ensured by supporting established frameworks and only providing light weight abstractions and supporting components around it.
+Backwards compatibility to current systems is ensured by supporting established frameworks and only providing light weight abstractions and support-components around it.

 Security Impact
 ===============

-GenAI introduces meaningful attack vectors (e.g. prompt injection).
-Therefore, GenAI modules shall be sandboxed at runtime, with an action validator enforcing whitelisting of actions.
+The AI Platform introduces several new attack surfaces that require security consideration across both inference and GenAI subsystems.
+Therefore, the overall security architecture must be revisited in detail to assess and mitigate potential risks.

+The following non-complete list highlights a few security considerations per component.

+- Inference Backends
+   - Ensure that model binaries are verified, authenticated, and integrity-checked before execution
+   - Restrict model file loading to trusted paths and signed artifacts to prevent tampering or malicious injection
+- GenAI (LLM) Execution
-Prompt inputs shall be rate-limited and validated to avoid injection or malformed queries.
+   - Prompt inputs must be validated and rate-limited to protect against injection attacks or malformed sequences
+   - The action validator must enforce whitelisting of executable commands to prevent unsafe or unintended vehicle operations
+- MCP and Context APIs
+   - All communication with the MCP Server must be authenticated and authorized
+   - Write operations to the Context API (e.g. preference updates) must be explicitly scoped and validated

 Safety Impact
 =============

+The AI Platform is designed to support both QM and ASIL-B use cases, with a clear separation between safety-relevant and non-safety-relevant functionality.

+The following list gives an idea of safety considerations and is not complete.
+An in-depth safety analysis must be conducted in the future.

+- Inference Backends
+   - For safety-related features (e.g. perception), inference backends must be certified
+   - The backend abstraction layer must be minimal and deterministic to allow safety analysis and independent certification - it must achieve at least the same ASIL-level as the backends
+- Data Pipelines
+   - GPU-based data flows used in safety functions must ensure determinism, bounded latency, and isolation from non-safety components
+   - Zero-copy paths must ensure safe memory access patterns and partitioning
+- GenAI
-GenAI workloads shall be treated as QM only.
+   - GenAI workloads are scoped as QM
-LLM-driven actions must not bypass safety monitoring or certified control paths.
+   - LLM-driven actions must not bypass safety monitoring or certified control paths
-The system must ensure that even advisory suggestions remain non-authoritative unless explicitly permitted by the integrator.

 License Impact
 ==============

+The AI Platform is expected to be implemented primarily using Free and Open Source Software (FOSS), in alignment with the Eclipse Foundation’s licensing principles.

+- All new components (e.g. abstraction layers, adapters, GenAI interfaces) developed under this feature shall be licensed under the Apache 2.0 License
+- Third-party runtime dependencies such as ONNX Runtime or llama.cpp are also licensed under permissive FOSS licenses (MIT, Apache 2.0), making them compatible with the overall platform license
+- Any optional use of proprietary or closed-source AI runtimes (e.g. vendor-specific TensorRT libraries) must be isolated behind the backend abstraction and excluded from the FOSS-licensed deliverables

+No additional licensing constraints are introduced by this feature request beyond those already adopted in S-CORE.

 How to Teach This
 =================